 In Sub-Saharan Africa (SSA) the search for practical ways of accelerating rural development features among the region's highest priorities.
 In the discourse on SSA's rural development, advisory services are considered to be crucial to the realisation of the region's rural development targets.
 This view is supported by the prominence of advisory services in the Comprehensive Africa Agriculture Development Program (CAADP) and in the Framework for Africa's Agricultural Productivity (FAAP) that was developed by the Forum for Agricultural Research in Africa (FARA).
 The FAAP lays down the principles for implementing CAADP's pillar IV which is responsible for agricultural research, technology dissemination and adoption.
-The interest in advisory services centres on the search for appropriate practical solutions of providing rural advisory services with a particular focus on the institutional structures and policies.
+The interest in advisory services with a particular focus on the institutional structures and policies.